A brief history

 Melina ChanGeneral Manager

-Melina has been involved in the Inspire9 community since its inception and until recently has been Inspire9's foreign correspondent in Cambodia.
-After accepting a placement with AYAD in Cambodia, Melina cofounded the social enterprise Kinyei, where she worked on a group of community development projects to generate employment opportunities for young Cambodians.
+Melina has been involved in Inspire9 since its inception and until recently has been Inspire9's foreign correspondent in Cambodia.
+After an AYAD placement in Cambodia, Melina cofounded the social enterprise Kinyei, where she worked on a group of community development projects to generate employment opportunities for young Cambodians.

 We work from one of Richmond’s oldest buildings: the decommissioned Australian Knitting Mill which was established in 1910.